A paperfolding paradise

-The earliest known publication of diagrams for this design, and also the earliest known reference of any kind, occurs on page 336 of issue 661 of the French magazine La Nature of 25th April 1885 where it is called 'oiseau mecanique en papier' (mechanical paper bird).
+The earliest known publication of diagrams for this design, and also the earliest known reference of any kind, occurs on page 336 of issue 621 of the French magazine La Nature of 25th April 1885 where it is called 'oiseau mecanique en papier' (mechanical paper bird).
 The article includes a wood cut print showing how the bird was to be held in order to make it flap and the information that it originated with 'les prestidigitateurs japonais' (Japanese conjurors).
-Source: Article by Christophe Curat and Michel Grand, who discovered this early reference, in Le Pli 131.
-An English translation appears in British Origami 286 of June 2014 and The Paper 116 of Summer 2014.
+Source: Article by Christophe Curat and Michel Grand, who discovered this early reference, in Le Pli 131 of November 2013.
+English translations appear in British Origami 286 of June 2014 and The Paper 116 of Summer 2014.

 The diagrams and the engraving were quickly republished in other countries.
 The Flapping Bird thus appeared in the USA as 'A Mechanical Bird Made of Paper' on p.
 7921 of Scientific American, supplement no 486 of July 4, 1885 (information from Juan Gimeno), and in the UK on page 619 of 'The Boy's Own Paper' of June 19th 1886 (information from John Smith's site).

 Thereafter references proliferate throughout Europe, although they all seem to ultimately depend on the La Nature article (for further details see article by Curat and Grand cited above).

 The information that the Flapping Bird originated with Japanese conjurors is intriguing but cannot, at present, be confirmed from any other source.
 It would be easy to assume that since the Flapping Bird depends on the same base as the Tsuru it is a derivation of that design, but this is not necesssarily the case.
 Since the Flaapping Bird is simpler than the Tsuru the relationship could be the other way around.
 Equally the designs could have been discovered completely independently.
 There is, at present, no evidence that would enable us to choose between these various possibilities.